CIAT-DAPA/pnn_monitoring_etl/README.md

 ### Project Structure

-- `confg/`: Folder where the database credentials and other configuration data will be saved.
+- `config/`: Folder where the configuration data for the import process will be saved.
 - `workspace/log/`: Folder where all errors will be saved, (it is not necessary to create it, it is created automatically).
 - `workspace/import/`: This folder contains the Excel files used for data import.
 - `workspace/outputs/` : Folder where all outputs will be saved, (it is not necessary to create it, it is created automatically).